Mehandi Laga Ke Rakhna 2

 Mehandi Laga Ke Rakhna 2 is a 2018 Indian Bhojpuri language romance drama film directed by Manjul Thakur and produced by Ananjay Raghuraj with co-produced by "Kumkum Films" under "Ananya Craft And Visions" and presented by "Aadi Shakti Entertainment" With "Trimurti Entertainment Media".
-This film is a remake of the 2006 Bollywood Film Humko Tumse Pyaar Hai.
+This film is a remake of the 1995 Kannada Film Anuraga Sangama which was already remade in Hindi as Humko Tumse Pyaar Hai.
 The film is a sequel of 2017 film Mehandi Laga Ke Rakhna.
 The stars Pradeep Pandey akka "Chintu" and Richa Dixit in lead role.
 While Yash Kumarr, Maya Yadav, Ranjish Jhanjhi, Upashna Vaishnav, Rajbeer Tiwari, Usha Vishwakarma, Dikeshwar Verma and Manoj Tiger appear in supporting roles.
 Anjana Singh and Poonam Dubey make a special appearance.

 Producer Ananjay Raghuraj announced "Mehandi Laga Ke Rakhna 2" film would not be published on YouTube.
 He says "Me make film for theatre released not for YouTube".